Benedikt Erlingsson: Film and television career

 Benedikt was a part of the locally renowned sketch comedy television show Fóstbræður.

-He played the interpreter in Lars von Triers 2006 film The Boss of It All, about an owner of an IT company that wishes to sell it after having pretended for years that the real boss lives abroad and communicates with the staff only by e-mail.
+Benedikt played the interpreter in Lars von Trier's 2006 film The Boss of It All, about an owner of an IT company that wishes to sell it after having pretended for years that the real boss lives abroad and communicates with the staff only by e-mail.

 Benedikt's first feature-length film as director was Of Horses and Men in 2013.
 The film was selected as the Icelandic entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
-The film won the 2014 Nordic Council Film Prize.
-It also won the audience award at the 2014 Tromsø International Film Festival in Norway.
+The film won the 2014 Nordic Council Film Prize, and won the audience award at the 2014 Tromsø International Film Festival in Norway.
 His second film, Woman at War, an eco-terrorism drama, premiered in 2018.
 It too was selected as the Icelandic entry for the Best Foreign Language Film at the Academy Awards for its release year, but it was likewise not nominated.

 In 2021, Benedikt appeared as Steingrímur Hermannsson in the Icelandic television drama miniseries Blackport.
+He wrote, directed and acted in the upcoming TV show The Danish Woman.